 Step 1 - Buy Fixtures

 Before you buy replacement fixtures for your sink and tub, you need to check the measurements of the holes in them so that you can be sure the new faucets will fit correctly.
 Take a note of the overall width of fitting required and the distance between each of the holes.
-There are a huge range of faucet designs available so you should be able to find one that fits and will conform to your personal function and style.
+There is a huge range of faucet designs available so you should be able to find one that fits and will conform to your personal function and style.

 Step 2 - Replace Sink Fixture